intro-to-text-analysis-SIPA-S23/week3/README.md

-# Week 3:Introduction to Git and Github + Python Basics I
+# Week 3: Introduction to Git and Github + Python Basics I

 This week, we will learn how to use Git and Github, which are powerful tools for collaborative and individual projects.
 Git is a version control software that aids with tracking changes made to a set of files over time.
 GitHub is a web-based platform for storing and sharing project files online.
 You will use GitHub throughout the semester to share your homework assignments with me.
 Having a GitHub page with evidence of your programming work can serve as a programming portfolio when applying for jobs.